SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

     --> let x = 1
     <-- // x : Int = 1
-    /// x is now equal to 1
     --> let y = x &/ 0
     <-- // y : Int = 0
-    /// y is now equal to 0
+    /// y is equal to 0

 ..
 NOTE: currently, this testcode block must be the last in the overflowOperators group, as otherwise the stack trace crash from the division-by-zero will mean that